tus/tus-resumable-upload-protocol/protocol.md

 ##### Upload-Length

-The `Upload-Length` MUST be set only once with the `PATCH` request.
+The `Upload-Length` once set MUST NOT be changed.

 #### Example